wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

 ## Task 5: Obtain Dynamics 365 Marketing Trial

 In this task, you'll obtain the **Dynamics 365 Marketing Trial** license used by **Patient Outreach** solution in Microsoft Cloud for Healthcare.
-As **Dynamics 365 Marketing** is a tenant-based license, it’s neither required nor available to be assigned to each user.
+As **Dynamics 365 Marketing** is a tenant-based license, it’s neither required, nor available to be assigned to each user.

 1. Go to [Microsoft 365 admin center](https://admin.microsoft.com/?azure-portal=true).